 The Cider Tasting and Ploughman’s and Cider Tasting Tours, pictured above, also continue in earnest.
 Visitors are guided through the cider-making process and given the chance to sample a variety of Napton’s ciders and Apple Brandy.
 Check dates and make bookings here: https://www.naptoncidery.co.uk/cider-tasting and here: https://www.naptoncidery.co.uk/ploughmans-cider-tasting

 Charlotte Olivier said: “We’re delighted to be able to host more events which are a fabulous way of bringing the local community together.
 There is something for everyone and we hope to see plenty of new – as well as familiar – faces joining us in the coming weeks.”

-Today, the team harvests, presses, bottles and distributes more than 90,000 litres of craft cider a year, using 17 types of apples from six orchards across the Herefordshire region.
+The cidery team harvests, presses, bottles and distributes more than 100,000 litres of craft cider a year, using 17 types of apples from six orchards across the Herefordshire region.
 They also produce limited-edition ciders and perry as well as juices, spirits and vinegars.

 The cidery has also unveiled a raft of new products including branded glasses and its cider in cans and kegs.
 Over the next 18 months Napton will be bringing the remainder of their signature ciders onto draught as well as extending the popular taproom to host larger events.